[Solved] Why Is One AirPod Louder Than the Other?

 Enable Mono Audio.

 4. Tap the button next to Mono Audio to toggle it on.
-Turning on mono audio forces your audio file to send a similar audio signal to both speakers.
-This disrupts audio panning.
+Turning on mono audio sends the same mixed signal to both speakers, which helps you tell whether the problem is the recording or the AirPods.

-If the audio is even in both speakers after you enable mono audio, then the audio file is the cause of this whole issue.
-But, if the sound is still uneven, continue to try the other methods in this guide.
+If the audio becomes even in both speakers after you enable mono audio, then the audio file is likely causing the issue.
+But if the sound is still uneven, continue trying the other methods in this guide.

 5. Check Audio Source Setting

 Another possible cause is an error originating from the audio source.
 Your iPhone, iPad, computer, or another audio source may have a bug affecting the sound output.
-Alternatively, the audio enhancement settings on your device may be set incorrectly.
+Alternatively, an EQ, audio enhancement, or accessibility setting on your device may be set incorrectly.

 To see if this is the cause, try connecting another pair of AirPods or wireless headphones to your audio source.
-If the uneven sound persists on the new AirPods/ headphones, the audio source is the origin of your predicament.
+If the uneven sound persists on the new AirPods or headphones, the audio source is likely the origin of your predicament.

 Connect A Different set of AirPods to Your Audio Source